lunmanlee/reading-notes/.github/ISSUE_TEMPLATE/new-book.md

 ---
-name: Book name
+name: New Book
-about: Book name
+about: New Book
 title: ''
 labels: ''
 assignees: ''